a4m4/React-Basics/README.md

 Remember how we talked about arrow functions yesterday?
 This is one of those.
 Except it’s inside a class, which makes it a member function.

 Click the “flip” button now.
 Does it work?
 Hooray!
 We’ll fix the stark white background in a sec, but let’s talk about this setState thing.

+How setState works

+In the flipLight function, we’re toggling the isLit state true/false depending on what it’s currently set to.
+You might wonder why we don’t just say this.state.isLit = !this.state.isLit.
+It’s because the setState function actually has 2 jobs:

+    a-first it changes the state
+    b-then it re-renders the component

+If you just change this.state directly, React has no way of knowing that it changed, and it won’t re-render.
+There are more reasons why changing state directly is a bad idea, but for now, just remember to always use this.setState, and don’t modify this.state.anything directly.